 I am very committed to my clients and focused on our work together.

 As a client myself I have found my way through challenging life difficulties.
 Talking things through in counselling can often really help us find our own solutions, meanings and ways forward.
 I believe that therapy can help our self-awareness and self-understanding.

 I aim to provide you with a safe space that is yours to use the way that suits you best; somewhere you can feel heard and where you won’t be judged, criticised or told what to do.
 I won’t sit in silence and you won’t be asked to talk about anything you don’t want to.
 We will be able to explore reasons why you feel or behave in a certain way and I will support you in making a positive change.

-I will not just focus on the difficulties in your life but also build on your strengths.
-I will support you at your pace.
+I will not just focus on the difficulties in your life but also help you to build on your strengths.
+I will support you at your own pace.

 Training, qualifications & experience